lenesk/sokolova.dk/current-courses-for-sign-up.md

-## Online group classes available for sign up in July-November 2020
+# Online group classes available for sign up in July-November 2020

 If you have questions while signing up online for the course, e.g., if you are in doubt what level to choose, do not hesitate to write me directly by mail, [elena@sokolova.dk](mailto:elena@sokolova.dk).
 We can always discuss your needs and preferences, it would be also helpful for me to know your previous background in studying Danish to help you choose the writing level.

+## Sign up deadline is July 20th for A1, A2, B1.1
+## Sign up deadline is August 1st for Studieprøven Prep Courses

 Level | Duration | Schedule | Lessons | Total price incl. book | Sign up & Pay